Nikon D3S vs Pentax K-5

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the K-5 provides a better video resolution than the D3S.
 It can shoot movie footage at 1080/25p, while the Nikon is limited to 720/24p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The D3S and the K-5 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the D3S has a higher magnification than the one of the K-5 (0.70x vs 0.61x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Nikon D3S, the Pentax K-5, and comparable cameras.

 One feature that differentiates the K-5 and the D3S is in-body image stabilization (IBIS).
-The K-5 reduces the risk of handshake-induced blur with all attached lenses, while the D3S has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The K-5 reduces the risk of handshake-induced blur with all attached lenses, while the D3S offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The Nikon D3S and the Pentax K-5 both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.